CLARIAH/clariah-plus/requirements/infrastructure-requirements.md

 ### 9. The infrastructure *MUST* _automatically deliver_ new application versions to an acceptance and/or production environment. ([AUTO](#auto))

 Manual steps slow down delivery to users.
-Preferably, code changes that have been committed, tested (requirements 7 and 8) and approved are delivered continuously and automatically to users at the production environment (*continuous deployment*).
+Preferably, code changes that have been committed, tested (requirement 8) and approved are delivered continuously and automatically to users at the production environment (*continuous deployment*).

 ### 10. The infrastructure *MUST* be _highly available_ corresponding to the infrastructure supplier’s SLA ([REL](#rel))